GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToAuthorAHack.md

 - Provide "reference" slides that you might not present, but will have on hand if attendees need additional guidance
 - Provide a slide with the challenge description that can be displayed when attendees are working on that challenge

-We have more guidance on how and when to deliver mini presentation lectures for your challenges during your event in the [How To Host a What The Hack](WTH-HowToHostAHack.md) guide.
+We have more guidance on how and when to deliver mini presentation lectures for your challenges during your event in the [How To Host a gHack](gH-HowToHostAHack.md) guide.

 Please publish any presentations in your hack's `../Coach` folder.

 ## Coaches Guide

-Every WTH should come with a Coach's guide.
+Every gHack should come with a Coach's guide.
 The simple way to think of the Coach's guide is that should be the document with all of "the answers".
 The reality is, doing so would turn it into a giant step-by-step document loaded with detailed commands, screenshots, and other resources that are certain to be obsolete the minute you publish it.
 No one wants to maintain a document like that.

-Instead of treating the Coach's guide like a step-by-step document, treat it as the "owner's manual" you would want to provide to future coaches so they can host and deliver your WTH to others.
+Instead of treating the Coach's guide like a step-by-step document, treat it as the "owner's manual" you would want to provide to future coaches so they can host and deliver your gHack to others.

 The Coach's guide should include the following: